Privacy Policy

 6. AI and third-party processing

-The Service can process workspace content using third-party providers (for example: speech processing, document understanding, source retrieval, and language model features).
-This may involve sending portions of your content, URLs, transcripts, or related metadata to those providers to generate outputs you request.
+The Service can process workspace content using third-party providers (for example: speech processing, document understanding, source retrieval, public-web research, and language model features).
+This may involve sending portions of your content, URLs, transcripts, public-safe topic or query text, or related metadata to those providers to generate outputs you request.

 We do not use Customer Content to train or fine-tune general artificial intelligence or machine learning models.
-When we send content to third-party providers (such as OpenAI, AssemblyAI, or Google APIs for reachable product paths), it is processed only to generate the outputs or imports you request, and we do not permit AI providers to use Customer Content for model training.
+When we send content to third-party providers (such as OpenAI, AssemblyAI, or Google APIs for reachable product paths), we configure and contract with them, where available, to process Customer Content only for the outputs or imports you request and not for general model training.

 We may use Service Data and de-identified aggregated Derived Data to operate, secure, measure, and improve the Service.
 We use providers as service providers, not as advertisers.